 What is shopping cart abandonment?

 Shopping cart abandonment occurs when a potential customer adds items to their online shopping carts but drops out of the checkout process before completing their purchase.
-Cart abandonment rate is a crucial business metric for e-commerce retailers to monitor.
-High abandonment rates can indicate an inefficient checkout process, leaky sales funnel, or poor website usability.
-You can calculate the shipping cart abandonment rate by dividing the total number of completed purchases by the total number of shopping carts that were created within a specific period.
+The cart abandonment rate is a crucial business metric for e-commerce retailers to monitor.
+High abandonment rates indicate an inefficient checkout process, leaky sales funnel, or poor website usability.
+You can calculate the shipping cart abandonment rate by dividing the total number of completed purchases by the number of shopping carts created within a specific period.

 Does shopping cart abandonment hurt businesses?

 Data shows the average cart abandonment rate is approximately 70%.
-This means that for every 100 potential customers that add items to their shopping carts, 70 will leave without finishing their purchase.
+For every 100 potential customers that add items to their shopping carts, 70 will leave without finishing their purchase.
 The most obvious problem that shopping cart abandonment causes businesses is the enormous loss of revenue.
-A 2010 Forrester report estimated that cart abandonment caused e-commerce stores to lose a whopping $18 billion in sales revenue yearly.
+It’s estimated that cart abandonment caused e-commerce stores to lose a whopping $18 billion yearly sales revenue.
 In 2022, that figure is many times higher.
-Also, when customers add items to their cart that they do not wish to purchase, it ties up the inventory and makes those items unavailable to customers that truly want to buy those items.
-Other problems that cart abandonment can cause include loss of customer lifetime value, higher retargeting costs, and skewed website data.
+Also, it ties up the inventory and makes those items unavailable to customers who truly want to buy them.
+Cart abandonment can also cause a loss of customer lifetime value, higher retargeting costs, and skewed website data.

 How to avoid shopping cart abandonment

 Unfortunately, it’s impossible to eliminate abandoned carts.
-The good news is that there are steps you can take to significantly reduce cart abandonment therefore improving your customer conversion rate.
+The good news is that you can take steps to significantly reduce cart abandonment.
+That will improve your customer conversion rate.
 Applying the correct techniques can help you recover as high as 20% of abandoned carts.

 Here are some strategies that can help your business avoid shopping cart abandonment:

 Simplify your site’s purchasing process